augustofarias2/augustofarias2/README.md

 - 👋 Hi, I’m @augustofarias2
 - 👀 I’m interested in artificiall intelligence and engeneering.
 Also i want to work with AI and genomics and i want to help people with several pathologiies.
-- 🌱 I’m currently learning artificiall intelligence and industrial engeneering.
+- 🌱 I’m currently learning artificial intelligence and industrial engeneering.
-- 💞️ I work in a precision medicine laboratorie
+- 💞️ I work in a precision medicine laboratory
 - 📫 How to reach me: on linkedin as @augustofarias

 <!---